Back

 2. Manage Staff Expansion Prudently:

 Exercise caution when expanding staff through outsourcing.
-Avoid acquiring more personnel than the company can effectively manage or more than what is truly necessary.
+Avoid acquiring more personnel than the company can effectively manage or more than necessary.
 Overextending in this manner can lead to loss of control and inefficiencies.

 3. Perform Thorough Supplier Background Checks

 Thoroughly research and analyze the background of potential outsourcing suppliers.
-Verify their financial stability and assess their experience in working with companies or clients similar to your own.
-Seek evidence or testimonials from individuals familiar with their services to gain a better understanding of their reliability and performance.
+Verify their financial stability and assess their experience working with companies or clients similar to yours.
+Seek evidence or testimonials from individuals familiar with their services to better understand their reliability and performance.

 4. Establish Clear Pricing and Performance Targets